Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 06
     scene_title: "Surf Wax South America"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene06.jpeg
-    narration: "<p>The sea is foaming like a bottle of beer,The Bora-Bora wave is coming but Tiwanaku ain’t got no fearAnd now the actual part begins.
+    narration: "<p>The sea is foaming like a bottle of beer,The Bora-Bora wave is coming but Tiwanaku ain’t got no fearAnd now the actual episode begins.
 Yeah those Tiwanaku antarctic cities may be fucked.
 There aren’t enough units here to take both, but with Bora-Bora in position Piquillacta should fall like Omo before it.</p>"
   - scene_number: 07
     scene_title: "Say it ain’t so"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene07.jpeg
-    narration: "<p>Dear daddy, I write you</p><p>In spite of years of silence</p><p>You’ve cleaned up, found Jesus</p><p>Things are good, or so I hearThis city, of Daji’’s </p><p>Awakens ancient feelings</p><p>Like part 15, part 27</p><p>The Shang are drowning in the flood</p><p> </p><p>A Chinese Dynasty?
+    narration: "<p>Dear daddy, I write you</p><p>In spite of years of silence</p><p>You’ve cleaned up, found Jesus</p><p>Things are good, or so I hearThis city, of Daji’’s </p><p>Awakens ancient feelings</p><p>Like episode 15, episode 27</p><p>The Shang are drowning in the flood</p><p> </p><p>A Chinese Dynasty?
 Losing to Goguryeo?
 Are we sure this is the Shang and not the Sui?
 The Shang capital is in Goguryeo’s hands.</p>"
   - scene_number: 08
     scene_title: "I write these stupid words"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene08.jpeg
     narration: "<p>In Yelbuga, I feel safe</p><p>No one cares about KazanAn irrelevant peace with Royal Hungary lets us see Kazan.
 Yikes.</p>"
   - scene_number: 09
-    scene_title: "A part in free verse"
+    scene_title: "An episode in free verse"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene09.jpeg
     narration: "<p>Let’s go away for a while</p><p>You and I, to a Selkup grassland</p><p>Where they speak no word Oirat</p><p>But we conquer their land anyway</p><p></p><p>Yeah, the Selkups are boned.
 Dzungars have their unique lancers, which upgrade to cavalry and can push enemy units back.
 That makes it hard to maintain a defense, which in turn allows the Dzungars to set up this absurd number of cannons. </p>"
   - scene_number: 10